hoangton/smartcash/wallets/nodeclient/send-receive.rst

 Sending and receiving
 =====================

-Your SmartCash Node Client Wallet is associated with a number of unique addresses that can be used to send and receive SmartCash.
+Your SmartCash NodeClient Wallet is associated with a number of unique addresses that can be used to send and receive SmartCash.
 Each address holds its own balance, and the sum of all your balances is what appears on the **Overview** tab.
 When you send SmartCash, your wallet will automatically